Saratov South Air Base

 Saratov South was a former air base in Russia located 8 km southwest of Saratov.
-And was a military airfield during the Cold War with 17 parking stands and tarmac space.
+It may have had military use during the Cold War with 17 parking stands and tarmac space.
 It later served as a Yakovlev factory airfield.

 Google Earth high-resolution imagery from the 2004-2005 time-frame showed one Yak-42 and a couple of general aviation propeller planes, indicating the airfield remained operational.
 However, imagery from late-2017 showed the runway and stands being de-constructed and multi-storied buildings under construction near the former apron areas.